 News Literacy Week 2 Readings & Viewings.

 Session Preparation – Pre-reading / watching

 1 x 800 (700 min –1000 max) word news feature covering online dating in China.
-It’s relatively easy to access both primary and secondary sources for this feature story, so a good starter assignment.
+It’s relatively easy to access both human and document sources for this feature story, so it’s a good starter assignment.
 There are also many potential angles to choose from.
 Remember online dating is the topic, you will need to choose and report on a specific story angle.

 Feature stories convey facts and information but do so with more depth and detail than hard news, they also employ a richer writing style to entertain as well as inform.
 Feature stories often incorporate human interest, which means they tell stories about real people to reveal “the story behind the story”.
 Your target publication is Sixth Tone and you will write a feature story for their ‘Deep Tones’ section Take a good look at some of the stories in that section and take note of their description of the section: “Deep Tones are features that cut to the core of contemporary China.
 In-depth, informed, and carefully crafted, every piece is carried by the voices of the story’s participants”.
 It’s critical that you get to know the publication a little, each week you’ll be assigned to produce a story for a different publication to help build an understanding of different publications and styles.

 For example, a feature story incorporating the voice and experience of an individual or a small number of refugees who survived an arduous journey to safety may also shed light on or inform us about the wider experience of refugees including, for example, details about the situation of current conflict or trafficking routes etc. Of course, the human stories would need to be blended with other sources.
 Such as data, other news reports, government announcements, and research.